Microsoft Volume Licensing: When Should You Use It?

 Managing Volume Licenses

-Once volume licenses are acquired, they are managed through Microsoft’s dedicated portals.
-Initially, the Volume Licensing Service Center (VLSC) is used to register the agreement and obtain product keys and downloads.
-Many of these functions are now migrating to the Microsoft 365 admin center, where you can view your volume licenses alongside your cloud subscriptions.
+Once you buy volume licenses, you manage them through Microsoft's special portals.
+First, you use the Volume Licensing Service Center (VLSC) to register your agreement and get product keys and software downloads.
+Many of these features are now moving to the Microsoft 365 admin center, where you can see your volume licenses alongside your cloud subscriptions.

 (Visual suggestion: include a screenshot of the Adobe Admin Console showing license assignments to users.)